johnmartinsson/differentiable-mel-spectrogram/README.md

     # solving these environments are unfortunately a bit slow... have patience
     conda install numpy tqdm seaborn pytorch torchvision torchaudio pytorch-cuda=11.6 -c pytorch -c nvidia conda install -c conda-forge ray-tune librosa

-# Clone repository
-Clone the 'eusipco2023' branch of the repository and change working directory.
-All commands assume that this is the working directory.

-    git clone -b eusipco2023 https://github.com/johnmartinsson/differentiable-mel-spectrogram.git
-    cd differentiable-mel-spectrogram

 # Do everything in one script
 Run the doit.sh script to download the audio data, run the experiments and produce the plots.